A nebulizer is a drug delivery machine which converts liquid medicine into aerosol droplets that can easily be inhaled through a mouthpiece or mask.

 Compact and lighter nebulizers make it easy to have discreet treatments anywhere

-Click here to find out more about Omron’s nebulizers.
+Click here to find out more about OMRON’s nebulizers.

 #1 The Bigger And/Or Louder The Nebulizer, The More Powerful It Is.